watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

    ![A screenshot of Azure DevOps Pipeline with a completed job.](media/hol-2019-10-02_08-28-49.png)

    > **Note**: The build may fail due to an authorization error related to the
-   > Docker Registry Service connection, if this is the case then click
+   > Docker Registry Service connection, if this is the case then select
    > "Authorize Resources" and run the build again.
    > ![A screenshot showing an authorization failure error.
 An arrow points to the Authorize Resources button.](media/hol-2019-10-02_07-30-37.png)

 8. Next, create the `content-api` build.
 Select the `content-api` repository.
    This repository already includes `azure-pipelines.yaml`.
-Click 'Set up Build', then click `Run` to start the pipeline.
+Choose 'Set up Build', then select `Run` to start the pipeline.

 9. While the `content-api` build runs, setup one last build for `content-init` by following the same steps as the previous `content-api` build.